rhthsa/openshift-demo/infrastructure-monitoring-alerts.md

 1. In the Administrator perspective, navigate to Administration → Cluster Settings → Global Configuration → Alertmanager.

-2. You can apply Alert Receivers configuration
+2. You can apply Alert Receivers configuration example that includes receivers for smtp to webmail, slack and line-notification-gateway.

     ```
     cat <<EOF | oc apply -f -